Luke-Tetteh/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-add more pointers, arrays and strings
+0x06. c - More pointers, arrays and strings